Santa’s Helper (Sexy!) With Boots : 2 / 6

 “Because my car got towed, that’s why.”

 “That’ll do it,” the woman commented.
 She clearly thought there was something fishy in Jack’s story; something that didn’t quite add up.
 She didn’t say so, but it showed on her face.
 Then another thing occurred to her, so the woman asked, “Wait a minute.
 Are you talking about the second-hand store at the end of the strip mall?
-The one that’s east of here, close to where you get off of Route 2?”
+The one that’s east of here, right after you get off Route 2?”

 “Yes, that’s the one!”